choukalos/homelab/docker/timemachine/README.md

 I have a dual USB hard drive adapter connected to the server.
 The container creates multiple mount points for each machine that needs to be backed up.

+# Restore and Network Paths

+smb://hostname.local/mountpoint

+You can use Migration Assistant in mac to restore an account or an entire machine.
+You can also boot into recover mode and restore the entire machine (restart using apple-R key)